bjornbytes/lovr/doc/API.md

 - `renderTo(callback)` - Render to the headset using a function.
 The callback function will be called twice, once for each eye.
 This function sets the correct transformation and projection matrices before rendering.
-- `x, y, z = getPosition()` - Get the position of the headset in meters.
+- `x, y, z = getPosition()` - Get the position of the headset, in meters.
-- `angle, axisX, axisY, axisZ = getOrientation()` - Get the orientation of the headset returned in angle/axis format (radians).
+- `angle, axisX, axisY, axisZ = getOrientation()` - Get the orientation of the headset, returned in angle/axis format (radians).
 - `vx, vy, vz = getVelocity()` - Get the velocity of the headset.
 - `x, y, z = getAngularVelocity()` - Get the angular velocity of the headset.
-  `hand` is "left" or "right".
 - `setClipDistance(number near, number far)` - Set the clip distance of the virtual camera.
-- `near, far = getClipDistance()` - Retrieve the clip distance of the virutal camera.
+- `near, far = getClipDistance()` - Retrieve the clip distance of the virtual camera.
 - `width, depth = getTrackingSize()` - Dimensions for the rectangle enclosing the available play area, in meters.
 - `isVisible = isBoundsVisible()` - Whether or not the boundary grid is currently visible.